-SEO and PR managers wear several hats.
-From website optimisations to fielding media questions and pitching stories, they cover a lot of ground within the digital marketing space.
+Search engine optimization (SEO) and public relations (PR) managers wear several hats.
+From website optimizations to fielding media questions and pitching stories, they cover a lot of ground within the digital marketing space to reach their target audiences.
 But how can they work together?
-The answer is simple: They already do.
-A strong story or piece of optimised content is fully dependent on promotional efforts to gain exposure to the right audiences and reversely, without a strong story or resource, there’s nothing to pitch.
+The answer about PR for SEO is simple: They already do.
+A strong story for a digital PR campaign or piece of optimized content is fully dependent on promotional efforts to gain exposure to the right audiences and reversely, without a strong story or resource, there’s nothing to pitch.

 Related: Online Reputation Management

-When it comes to digital marketing, search engine optimisation (SEO) and public relations go together like peanut butter and jelly, creating the perfect, delicious sandwich of success and camaraderie.
+Wondering what is PR in SEO?
+When it comes to digital marketing, SEO and PR go together like peanut butter and jelly, creating the perfect, delicious sandwich of success and camaraderie.
 PR and SEO are two advantageous, individualistic forces — but when combined, businesses can leverage the superpowers of them both.

-An SEO team should support PR teams in optimising links.
+An SEO team should support PR teams in optimizing links.
 PR teams typically work to draw eyes to a certain topic, company or page — and without SEO’s expertise, this simply would not be possible.
-With both SEO and PR relying heavily on content, this partnership works wonders with link optimisation and subsequently, getting the highest number of eyes possible.
+With both SEO and PR relying heavily on content, this partnership works wonders with link optimization and subsequently, getting the highest number of eyes possible.

-Friend, Foe, or Both — Does Influencer Marketing Support PR & SEO?
+4. Friend, Foe or Both — Does Influencer Marketing Support PR & SEO?

-Journalists have become a new subcategory of influencers.
+It’s important to know when developing SEO and digital PR strategies that journalists have become a new subcategory of influencers.
 With reporters consistently weighing in on topics like politics, healthcare, public policy, antitrust, and everything else under the sun, PR talent comes at a strategic point here given their role in media relations.
-Getting a traditional influencer’s eyes on a link will be just as important as getting a prominent reporter to look over a page as well.
+Getting a traditional influencer’s eyes on a link using digital PR services will be just as important as getting a prominent reporter to look over a page as well.

 Related: How to Perform a Light Technical SEO Site Audit

 Have your SEO and PR teams (and any other teams who are responsible for creating content) align on the broader messaging and timing to ensure your brand is putting out the same theme of content and not mixing messages or promoting two different things at the same time.
-For example, your content marketing team created an infographic for a third-party influencer who agreed it can be republished as long as there’s a link back to the original source.
+For example, you work for an SEO PR agency and your content marketing team created an infographic for a third-party influencer who agreed it can be republished as long as there’s a link back to the original source.
 Your PR team can take that same infographic and pitch it out to their media sources, creating more links for the search team and an easy content placement for the PR team.

 One of the unfortunate obstacles in PR, particularly from a marketing standpoint, is having media link back to the correct blog or URL.
-As daunting as it may seem, it’s always important to remember who you’re working with:
+As daunting as it may seem (even if you perform PR SEO services), it’s always important to remember who you’re working with when executing PR strategies:

 Another human.
 Groundbreaking, right?

-The best way to try and persuade media to link back to the correct link is to be honest and transparent and to ask ahead of time.
+The best way to try and persuade media to link back to the correct link with digital PR for SEO is to be honest and transparent and to ask ahead of time.
 Similar to most human-to-human relationships, it’s always best to ask for something earlier, rather than last minute.
 When it comes to working with editors, journalists will usually have a tougher time editing articles when they are already published, rather than including the original and desired links from the get-go.

-This is, by far, one of the most important lessons to understand when working with media from a strategic PR background.
-Ensuring that all of your materials (infographics, links, digital assets, etc.) are ready beforehand will be optimal and reduce the back and forth when the respective article is live and an update is needed.
+This is, by far, one of the most important lessons for people who work for SEO/PR companies to understand when working with media from a strategic PR background.
+Ensuring that all of your materials (infographics, links, digital assets, etc.) are ready beforehand during your digital PR campaign will be optimal and reduce the back and forth when the respective article is live and an update is needed.

 Think of it this way — you’re working on a project with a teammate and you’re set to present the final touches in front of the superiors at the end of the week.
-Instead of requesting your partner to make edits to the project when the presentation has already kicked off, it’s always better to make sure that everything is buttoned up far ahead of time.
+Instead of requesting your partner to make edits to the project when the presentation has already kicked off, it’s always better to make sure that everything is buttoned up far ahead of time when incorporating PR/SEO.
 The same goes for making sure all materials, links included, are ready ahead of time.

 If you’re wondering, “What is E-A-T?
 And why is it important for SEO?”, then you’ve come to the right place.
 Earning Expertise, Authority and Trust (E-A-T) in the eyes of Google (and most importantly from Users) is no small feat.
 In fact, Cathy Edwards, VP of User Trust for Search at Google, recently shared that “Google launches changes to their search algorithm 6x per day (roughly 2,000 per year) which requires 200-300 thousand experiments per year.”
 Therefore, Google invests a lot of time and resources into yielding results with optimal page experiences that match both user search intent and are non-spammy.